 Becoming a Clinical Educator

-The Becoming a Clinical Educator course is an introduction into the world of current postgraduate medical education.
+The Becoming a Clinical Educator course is an introduction into the world of current postgraduate clinical education.
 It gives participants a working knowledge of how to design, conduct and evaluate teaching and training for postgraduate clinicians, and how to assess curricula and teaching programmes, in medical and surgical environments.

 This clinical education training course helps participants understand the principles and reasoning behind modern training and assessment methods while developing the skills needed to embark on a career pathway where roles as an educator and trainer form an important part.